 About the Journal

-The Journal of Copyright in Education and Librarianship was founded in 2016 and is a peer-reviewed open-access publication for original articles, reviews and case studies that analyze or describe the strategies, partnerships and impact of copyright law on public, school, academic, and digital libraries, archives, museums, and research institutions and their educational initiatives.
+The Journal of Copyright in Education and Librarianship is bi-annually published in the spring and fall.
+It is a peer-reviewed open-access publication for original articles, reviews and case studies that analyze or describe the strategies, partnerships and impact of copyright law on public, school, academic, and digital libraries, archives, museums, and research institutions and their educational initiatives.

 The journal welcomes original research and practitioner experience papers, legal analysis, as well as submissions in alternative formats.